-someone is paying to hear my opinion.
-I’m an ed reviewer for Common Sense Media.
-So far I’m working on mostly apps and websites but also some games here and there.
-I’m evaluating the education potential for teachers Viagra and writing all about it.
+It’s about time.. someone is paying to hear my opinion.
+I’m an ed reviewer for Graphite and writing about how K-12 can use websites, apps and digital tools in the classroom.
 As my students know, I’m a pretty tough critic but I’m learning that it’s harder to sugar coat a critique in print!
 Look for my reviews on the teacher-facing site this spring.

 For the last few years I’ve spent most of my time as an instructor at Ex’pression College in Emeryville, teaching digital arts students to produce short documentaries in about 6-7 weeks.
 Lately the films have been getting really interesting and I’m feeling pretty excited about the outcome.
 Some of my favorites are going to festivals so they’re not available online yet but here are a few from the last few terms: